 Playlist on Youtube

-Blue Jasmine : Critical response
+Blue Jasmine : Critical Response

 The film received critical acclaim, particularly for Blanchett’s performance.
 Blanchett won the Academy Award for Best Actress, and Hawkins and Allen were nominated for Best Supporting Actress and Original Screenplay, respectively.
 Blanchett also won the Golden Globe Award, the SAG Award, and the BAFTA Award for Best Actress in a Leading Role.
-The film was also a box office success, earning $97.5 million worldwide against a budget of $18 million.